ABOUT

 WORKSHOP EXHIBITION

-A showing of two years’ worth of work I created whilst working from a studio space near the Battersea Power Station.
+My first exhibition, showcasing two years worth of work created whilst working from a studio space near the Battersea Power Station in South London.